Lahu language: Structure of the simple clause

 The verb phrase comes at the end of the clause, and is the only obligatory element of a Lahu clause; overt arguments are often dropped if obvious from context, and their order relative to each other is somewhat fluid.
 Locational or temporal reference usually precede noun phrases functioning as arguments, and content interrogative words normally come directly before the verb phrase.
 The word yɔ̂/yò is used for equational nominal predicates, while to form a negative equational predicate, mâ hêʔ is used.
 Sentence final particles are extremely common, and often multiple occur.
 They can mark a sentence as being a statement, a request, or a question, with different particles being used for polar vs content questions, along with particles expressing doubt that the statement is true, or marking it as having been said by someone other than the speaker.

 Complex clauses

 In addition to the noun forming prefixes mentioned earlier, Lahu also has nominalising particles, which follow a clause, allowing it to function like a noun.
 Different particles make the nominalised clause refer to different participants, such as the performer of the action, the location, the time, or something used for carrying out the action.
 There is also a particle which renders a nominalisation referring to the event itself, ve, the same morpheme used in adnominal possession.
 Clauses nominalised by it modify a noun in a noun phrase, functioning as a relative clause.
 Nominalised clauses functioning as relative clauses usually precede the noun, though they may follow it if the verb has an adjectival meaning.
 Clauses nominalised with ve also function as complement clauses.
 Coordinated or adverbial clauses are also linked to a following clause with a final particle, encoding conditional, temporal, and causal linkage, among others.

 Vocabulary

-Below is the common vocabulary of the Lahu language.